openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/fuelcell.md

 ### Multiple fuel cells in different zones

+This example shows how to create a set of fuel cells in different zones (SE, MIDAT, and NE), with different costs, capacities, and efficiency rates.
+Ramp rates and minimum flow fractions are set to 1.0 and 0.1, respectively for all fuel cells.

 **JSON Format:**

 Note that the `global_data` field is used to set the fields and constraints that are common to all instances of the same asset type.